moj-analytical-services/OPG/README_LPA.md

 - calculate the impact of event uncertainty in short-term forecast and apply the un

 - To calculate uncertainty, used the result of the STDEV.P function in a formula that divides the standard deviation by the mean of the data.
 This will give you the percentage of uncertainty associated with the data.
+Coefficient of Variation is the standardized standard deviation.
+We calculate the standard deviation, but then scale it with the mean of the series to guard against scale dependency.
+This shows the variability of a time series.
+If COV^2 is high, that means that the variability in the series is also high. covid_cov = covid_std_dev_demand / covid_mean_demand

 https://towardsdatascience.com/time-series-forecasting-prediction-intervals-360b1bf4b085